DangerDrome/GridUI/README.md

 - **Drag and Drop**: Move grid items anywhere in the workspace by dragging their headers
 - **Resizable**: Adjust item dimensions by dragging the resize handle in the bottom right corner
 - **Extendable**: Plugin architecture allows for easy addition of new content types
-- **Multiple Content Types**: Comes with four built-in plugins:
+- **Multiple Content Types**: Comes with five built-in plugins:
   - Markdown Editor with live preview
   - Video Player with custom controls
   - File Explorer with folder navigation
   - Node Graph for visual connections
+  - Image Sequence Player for viewing frame sequences
 - **Context Menu**: Right-click anywhere on the grid to add items directly at that location
 - **Smart Z-Index Management**: Selected or newly added items are automatically brought to front
 - **Dark & Light Themes**: Switch between themes with a single click
 - **Persistent Settings**: Layout and preferences are saved to localStorage
-- **Workspace Save/Load**: Export and import workspace layouts with custom file naming
+- **Export/Import System**: Export and import workspace layouts with custom file naming
-- **Browser-Based Storage**: Save workspaces directly to the browser's IndexedDB storage
-- **File Management**: Rename or delete saved workspace files
+- **File Management**: Right-click context menu provides export/import options for your workspace
 - **Responsive Design**: Works well on various screen sizes

 ## Live Demo